VasoLiak/VasoLiak/README.md

 <p align="left">
 I’m a junior engineer with interests in software development, data, and mobile applications.
-I like writing code, exploring new technologies, and turning ideas into working solutions.
+I like writing code, exploring new technologies, and turning ideas into working solutions!
 </p>

 ###